 Watch our video demonstrating how to make an Egyptian cartouche out of clay.
 Here are the links to the things you will need:

 How to Make an Egyptian Cartouche as a Classroom Craft:

 I (Carol) have made these several times with several classes, and the results are fantastic!
 Here's how:

-Photocopy the sheet of hieroglyph translations from the stamp set, 1 per child, so the kids can figure out their own names.
+Photocopy the sheet of hieroglyph translations from the stamp set (we used Fun with Hieroglyphs), 1 per child, so the kids can figure out their own names.
 Before making the clay cartouche, have them stamp their hieroglyphic name on paper cartouche patterns (click link to download).
 This way they are less likely to make a mistake when working with the actual clay.
 It will also help to see ahead of time if a child's name is longer than most because then their clay creation will have to be lengthened as well.